draky-dev/docs/docs/other/what-draky-solves.md

 # What does draky solve?

+draky is a kind of wrapper helping interact with docker-compose.
+It dynamically creates a `docker-compose.yml` and `.env` file based on provided configurations, that are made to be easier to manage and reuse than what docker compose offers out of the box.

-draky addresses several common annoyances of Docker Compose.
+It addresses several common annoyances of Docker Compose.

 ## Encapsulation